 Kidnapped worker ants do a little quiet sabotage

-Tiny ants enslaved inside acorns across the northeastern
+Tiny ants enslaved inside acorns across the northeastern United States could be resisting their captors with a covert army of killer nannies.

 About the size of newspaper commas, ants in the genus Temnothorax fall prey to a marginally larger ant species that doesn't do its own housework.